 Loyalty, Regret, and the Weight of Pride

 Bilbo himself, characteristically, bore no lasting resentment.
-He left the mountain with grace, returning to the Shire carrying memories that would sustain him for the rest of his long and remarkable life.
+In practice, he left the mountain with grace, returning to the Shire carrying memories that would sustain him for the rest of his long and remarkable life.
 And in the end, it was Bilbo who would play the decisive role in undoing Thorin's madness, bringing the Arkenstone to the negotiation table and helping to avert the destruction of Lake-town.
 The very act that had earned him banishment became the act that saved the kingdom.

 Conclusion